• Skip to primary navigation

 A meat thermometer will give you the most accurate temperature.
 Rare: 125-130°F, Medium Rare: 130-140°F, Medium: 140-150°F, Medium Well: 150-160°F, Well Done: 160-165°F. Also, take into consideration that food temperatures will raise 5° - 10° after removing from pan or oven.

-• Make sure to pat dry the filet after draining the marinade.
+• Make sure to pat dry the beef filet after draining the marinade.
 You don't want the meat to be wet and steam in the pan instead of searing.

 Filet medallions, gravy, herbs on white platter.